 - Popstar: Never Stop Never Stopping – Also part of the movie marathon; I’m not sad I missed it.

-- Dr. Strange – We’d all seen this together, but Ashar and Dan’s movie marathon was a good time for a rewatch.
+- Dr. Strange – We’d all seen this together, but Ashar and Kaitlyn’s movie marathon was a good time for a rewatch.

 - Accepted – Last stop in the movie marathon tour.